HSBC says $700 million U.S. provision "best estimate" for costs

-LONDON HSBC said costs related to U.S. law enforcement issues could be "significantly higher" than a $700 million (445.9 million pounds) provision it took to cover them.
+LONDON HSBC said costs related to U.S. law enforcement issues could be "significantly higher" than a $700 million provision it took to cover them.

 HSBC said in a statement the $700 million provision it had made was a "best estimate of the aggregate amount of fines and penalties that are likely to be imposed in connection with these matters."